jimrothatonesource/devops-extension-chuck-norris/README.md

 ## What This Extension Does

-This extension provides two main features:

-1. **Chuck Norris Build Task** - A marker task you can add to your pipeline that enables the build report enhancement
+This extension adds Chuck Norris quotes to your build results to keep your builds in shape!

+### Features

+1. **Random Chuck Norris Quotes** - Each build displays a randomly selected Chuck Norris quote from a collection of 41 programmer-themed quotes
-2. **Build Report Enhancement** - Adds a "Chuck Norris Says" section to your build summary with motivational quotes
+2. **Build Summary Section** - Adds a special "Chuck Norris Says" section to your build summary tab in the Extensions section

-The extension shows different Chuck Norris images and quotes based on your build status:
-- ✅ **Success**: Chuck approves your build
+3. **Chuck Norris Image** - Displays Chuck Norris himself approving your build

-- ⚠️ **Warning**: Chuck warns you about potential issues
-- ❌ **Failed**: Chuck is disappointed but still motivating
-- ⏳ **Running**: Chuck is waiting patiently
+Simply add the task to your pipeline and enjoy random Chuck Norris wisdom with every build!

 ## Installation